HUBioDataLab/ASCARIS/README.md

 Q00889	H	85	D
 ```

-Files in **out_files** folder are created by running the script **main.py** on **sample_input.txt** file.
-Depending on the input selection, two type of folders are created.
+Upon running ASCARIS, **out_files** folder will be created.
+Depending on the selected arguments, two type of sub-folders will be created.

-*If PDB-ModBase-SwissModel structures are selected:*
+**If the user wants to run ASCARIS using PDB-ModBase-SwissModel structures, the argument -s should be set to 1:**

 ```
-python3 code/main.py -o 1 -i input_files/sample_input.txt
+python3 code/main.py -s 1 -i input_files/sample_input.txt
 ```

+**Upon running the line above, the folllowing files will be generated**:

 - **pdb/pdb_structures** : Contains downloaded structure files from PDB for input proteins when applicable.
-If the user has a folder wherein PDB structures are stored, this folder might be used to decrease run time.
-In this case, please change the extension of files in the folder to '.txt' and rename the folder as pdb/pdb_structures.
+If the user has a folder wherein PDB structures are stored, please change the name of that folder to pdb_structures and the extension of files to '.txt' to decrease run time.
 - **pdb/swissmodel_structures** : Contains downloaded model files from SwissModel for input proteins when applicable.
 - **pdb/modbase_structures** : Contains downloaded model files from ModBase for input proteins when applicable.
 Each file contains all models related to one protein.
 - **pdb/modbase_structures_individual** : Contains downloaded model files from ModBase for input proteins when applicable.
 Each file contains individual models related to one protein.